Hyperphagia and Obesity in bardet-Biedl syndrome is a Growing concern

 • Allowing for preventive or prophylactic screening of associated conditions

-We will continue to update this page with resources about rare diseases of the MC4R pathway.
+We will continue to update this page with resources about BBS as well as other rare diseases of the MC4R pathway.

 References: